 Risk of Swap Agreements.
-The risk of loss with respect to swaps is generally limited to the net amount of payments that a Fund is contractually obligated to make.
 Swap agreements are subject to the risk that the swap counterparty will default on its obligations.
-If such a default occurs, a Fund will have contractual remedies pursuant to the agreements related to the transaction.
-However, such remedies may be subject to bankruptcy and insolvency laws, which could affect such Fund's rights as a creditor (e.g., a Fund may not receive the net amount of payments that it is contractually entitled to receive), which could result in a Fund losing the benefits of any hedging position.
-A Fund is required to post and collect variation margin (comprised of specified liquid securities subject to haircuts) in connection with trading of OTC swaps.
-Initial margin requirements are in the process of being phased in, and a Fund may be subject to such requirements as early as September 2021.
+If such a default occurs, a Fund will have contractual remedies pursuant to the agreements governing the transaction.
+However, such remedies may be subject to bankruptcy and insolvency laws, which could affect such Fund's rights as a creditor (e.g., a Fund may not receive the net amount of payments that it is contractually entitled to receive), which could result in a Fund losing the benefits of the transactions.
+A Fund is required to post and collect variation margin (comprised of cash and/or specified liquid securities subject to haircuts) in connection with trading of OTC swaps.
+Initial margin requirements are in the process of being phased in, and a Fund may be subject to such requirements in the future.
 These requirements may raise the costs for a Fund's investment in swaps.